 Mandibular advancement precision wings: These are wings on the top and bottom aligners that interlock and work together to align the jaw and move it into a better position.
 This is a relatively new technology, and while studies show that it has good results, more research is needed on the longer-term effects.

-Invisalign is commonly thought to be an orthodontic treatment for adults and teenagers.
+Clear aligners are commonly thought to be just an orthodontic treatment for adults and teenagers.
 However, that isn’t true!
 Invisalign First is designed to treat a child's growing jaw for early intervention of future orthodontic issues.

 Invisalign First is suitable for children between the ages of 6 – 10 while they still have most of their baby teeth.
 It can be used to expand the jaw, help with crowding and spacing issues, or even just for aesthetic purposes.